abdul-1432/Marquee_Image_Slider/README.md

 - `transition`: The type of transition effect (e.g., fade, slide, zoom).
 - `autoplay`: Enable or disable auto-play mode.
 - `autoplayInterval`: The interval between slide transitions in auto-play mode.
-- `show thumbnails`: Display thumbnail navigation below the slider.
+- `Show thumbnails`: Display thumbnail navigation below the slider.
 - `thumbnail size`: The size of the thumbnail images.
 - ... (additional customization options)